+CBCCF contracts with Child Placing Agencies (CPA) to provide foster care parent licensure home studies, retention and support.
 CBCCF employs Foster Parent Trainers (assigned to each county) to deliver the PRIDE training to prospective adoptive/foster parents.
+CPA staff are utilized as co-trainers to ensure integration of practice.
 Foster Parent Preparation Pre-service Training is mandated by Chapter 65C-13 of the Florida Administrative Code (F.A.C.).
-CBCCF contracts with the CPA's to complete the foster parent, licensing process and continue with retention and support services; and requires the CPA to ensure that each licensed foster parent receives not less than eight (8) hours of inservice training per year; as well as training in the recognition of indicators and reporting procedures for child abuse and neglect, behavior management and trauma informed care.
+CBCCF contracts with the CPA's to complete the foster parent licensing process and continue with retention and support services; and requires the CPA to ensure that each licensed foster parent receives at least eight (8) hours of inservice training per year; as well as training in the recognition of indicators and reporting procedures for child abuse and neglect, behavior management and trauma informed care.